-Hawthorns are mostly medium-sized deciduous trees with very distinctive shape and erratic thorny branches and leaves.
+The genus has a lot of variability, but jawthorns are mostly medium-sized deciduous trees with very characteristic shape and erratic thorny branches, often with distinctive parsley-like shape leaves.
 Flowers in spring are shiny white and deeply scented, while their bright red berries pop up in autumn, resembling pea size little apples.

 Notes on edibility

 Children in past generations were enthusiastic to forage for young hawthorn leaves and unopened flower buds or “bread & cheese”.
 While much healthier, unfortunately they taste of neither and culinary speaking not worth, as they can seem slightly disappointing.

 However, berries are rich in vitamin C and anti-oxidants.
 They can be eaten raw, but it is best to cook them, as they improve in flavour and are easy to use once you have discarded the seeds.
 The flesh is dry and dense and the flavour is mild and starchy, much like over-ripe apples.

 They have a good scientific record in traditional medicine and have been used as a restorative for the heart and blood circulation.
 A long term use under supervision will lead to improvement in cardiovascular health.